zikula/core/src/docs/en/dev/events.rst

  * The subject of the event is set to the user record that was created.

+#### `module.users.ui.form_edit.new_user`
+A hook-like event triggered when the adminitstrator's new user form is displayed, which allows other modules to intercept and display their own elements for submission on the new user form.

+To add elements to the new user form, render output and add this as an array element on the event's data array.

+There is no subject and no arguments for the event.

+#### `module.users.ui.form_edit.modify_user`
+A hook-like event triggered when the modify user form is displayed, which allows other modules to intercept and display their own elements for submission on the new user form.

+To add elements to the modify user form, render output and add this as an array element on the event's data array.

+ * The subject contains the current state of the user object, possibly edited from its original state.
+ * The `'id'` argument contains the uid of the user account.

 #### `user.account.update`
 Occurs after a user is updated.
 All handlers are notified.
 The full updated user record is available as the subject.
 This is a storage-level event, not a UI event.
 It should not be used for UI-level